SvenGates0615/Icarus-Mods/README.md

 ### SG-Higher-Capacity-Fillables

-- This has changed how much a filable Item can hold
+- This has changed how much a filable Item can hold.
-- Mainly all filables have been ajusted to increase the capasity
+- Mainly all filables have been ajusted to increase the capasity.

+### SG-Slow-Down-Food-Decay-Times

 -----------------------------------------------------------------------------------------